 Any complaints can be submitted to Lightstream, following the Customer Complaint Procedure, which can be requested via info@security.ltstream.com.
-Lightstream's Customer Experience Manager will consult with Customer and will, where necessary, take measures to prevent any repetition.
+Lightstream's Customer Experience Manager will consult with Customer and will, where necessary, take measures to mitigate an existing situation, and work to prevent any future repetition.
 Each month, the Customer Experience Manager will report any complaints to the management of Lightstream.